 Once you’ve defined the relationship between a hosted repository and a proxy repository and you have started procurement, you can start defining the rules that will control which components are allowed in a procured repository and which components are denied.
 You can also start and stop procurement.
 This section details some of the administration panels and features that are available for a procured repository.

 A procurement rule is a rule to allow or deny the procurement of a group, artifact, or a collection of groups or artifacts.
 You load the Artifact Procurement interface by selecting Artifact Procurement in the Enterprise menu of the Nexus left-hand navigation.
 Clicking on this link will load a list of procured repositories.
 Clicking on the repository will display the proxied source repository and the current content of the procured repository in a tree as shown in Figure 10.9, “Viewing a Repository in the Artifact Procurement Interface”.

-This section will illustrate the steps required for blocking access to an specific component and then selectively allowing access to a particular version of that same component.
+This section will illustrate the steps required for blocking access to a specific component and then selectively allowing access to a particular version of that same component.
 This is a common use case in organizations that want to standardize specific versions of a particular dependency.

 If you are attempting to procure components from a remote repository that does not have a repository index, you can still use the procurement suite.
 Without a remote repository index, you will need to configure procurement rules manually without the benefit of the already populated repository tree shown in this section.

 The directory tree in Figure 10.9, “Viewing a Repository in the Artifact Procurement Interface” is the index of the proxy repository from which artifacts are being procured.